auth0/Auth0.swift/V2_MIGRATION_GUIDE.md

 ### Protocols

-The following protocols have been removed:
+`AuthTransaction` is no longer public, and the following protocols were removed:

 - `AuthResumable`
 - `AuthCancelable`
 - `AuthProvider`
 - `NativeAuthTransaction`

-`AuthResumable` and `AuthCancelable` have been subsumed in `AuthTransaction`.
+`AuthResumable` and `AuthCancelable` were subsumed in `AuthTransaction`.

 ### Type aliases

-The iOS-only type alias `A0URLOptionsKey` has been removed, as it is no longer needed.
+The iOS-only type alias `A0URLOptionsKey` was removed, as it is no longer needed.

 ### Enums

-The custom `Result` enum has been removed, along with its shims.
+The custom `Result` enum was removed, along with its shims.
 Auth0.swift is now using the Swift 5 `Result` type.

 ### Structs